How to Set Social Security Allowance for Ministers

 First, we suggest that the amount be set at whatever the church would be paying in “Employer Social Security and Medicare Taxes” to a non-pastor staff member with that same level of pay.
 This would be paid to all ministers regardless of whether the minister has opted out of Social Security.

-There is a compelling simplicity and a sense of fairness for a church to say: “For all of our workers, we will pay a Social Security (and Medicare) amount equal to 7.65% of their total pay (up to the Social Security ceiling of $110,100).”
+There is a compelling simplicity and a sense of fairness for a church to say: “For all of our workers, we will pay a Social Security (and Medicare) amount equal to 7.65% of their total pay (up to the Social Security ceiling of $127,200 as of 2017).”
 For non-pastors this comes in the form of the government-required employer contribution to Social Security and Medicare.
 For pastors, it comes in the form of a Social Security Allowance equal to 7.65% of salary and housing.

 While the initial inclination to exclude pastors who are exempt from Social Security and to reduce the Social Security Allowance for ministers who are contributing to a 403(b) retirement account is understandable, it seems to be more ‘fair’ and appropriate to not exclude exempt ministers and not reduce the Social Security Allowance for ministers who contribute to a 403(b) retirement account.

 In making this suggestion, we are proposing that the church base the Social Security Allowance only on the worker’s total pay and on the current Social Security and Medicare tax rate for employers, rather than basing the Allowance on the minister’s actual Social Security tax liability.